shirish93/shirish93.github.io/_posts/2022-08-12-hoarding-engineer.md

 Imagine a dusty attic overflowing with heirlooms, gathering cobwebs instead of enriching lives.
 This image perfectly captures the irony of hoarding mentality in software engineering, where top performers – the organization's most valuable assets – are often underutilized, their potential locked away like precious antiques.

-This essay delves into the detrimental effects of hoarding top performers in engineering, from what I have witnessed in some organizations.
+This essay discusses the detrimental effects of hoarding top performers in engineering, from what I have witnessed in some organizations.
 We'll explore the negative consequences, advocate for a more empowering alternative, and equip ourselvesv with tools to champion a shift towards consistent utilization.

 I witnessed this firsthand in a Kathmandu engineering firm, where a highly skilled engineer was kept on the sidelines for "big emergencies," while their colleagues struggled with everyday challenges.
 This experience left me deeply troubled, not just by the underutilization of talent, but by the missed opportunities and hampered efficiency it caused.

 This sparked a burning question: how can organizations break free from this limiting approach and unleash the true power of their human capital?
-In this essay, we'll delve into the "use-it-or-lose-it" reality of hoarding psychology in software engineering, exploring its negative consequences and advocating for a more empowering alternative.
+In this essay, we'll talk about the "use-it-or-lose-it" reality of hoarding psychology in software engineering, exploring its negative consequences and advocating for a more empowering alternative.

 ### From Orchestras to Engineering Teams